JanetRossini/coaster/journal.md

 Tried to install bpy, no joy, requires python <= 3.8 or something like that.
 Tried a fake_bpy but probably did it wrong.

+Changed again, to read track data from the project.
+DS should test as well.